FelixFourcolor/noteblock-generator/README.md

     "beat": [how many steps in a beat],
     // Does not affect the build, but is useful for writing notes (explained later).
     // Default value is 1.
-    "instrument": "[noteblock instrument to play the notes]",
+    "instrument": [noteblock instrument to play the notes],
     // Default value is "harp".
-    // See minecraft's documentations for all available instruments.
+    // See Minecraft's documentation for all available instruments.
-    "dynamic": [how many noteblocks to play the note],
+    "dynamic": [how many noteblocks to play each note],
     // Must be from 0 to 4, where 0 is silent and 4 is loudest.
     // Default value is 2.
     "transpose": [transpose the entire composition, in semitones],